'48 by James Herbert

 - Purchase it here

-- Published December 1996 (hardback version)
+- Published December 1996 (hardcover edition)

 - Finished reading it on August 8, 1998

 - Here we are given another collection of plays done early in the career of Clive Barker.
-Unlike his other collection Incarnations, this group of three plays are much more light hearted and not as gloomy.
+Unlike his other collection INCARNATIONS, this group of three plays are much more light hearted and not as gloomy.
 However before you start thinking of them as comedies in the modern way, remember that they are written by Clive Barker and as such are extremely unique, fantastical and mythical.
 "Crazyface", the first play, is the least mythical of the three.
 It is mostly a telling of Tyl Eulenspiegel as he changes and learns about some of the hardships of life while also staying his crazy self.
 I had the weirdest feeling that I had read "Paradise Street" before but I know that I had not since I don't normally read plays.
 However it is very likely that the idea was carried over by Barker into one of his short stories within the Books of Blood.
 Not having easy access to my copies of those, I can't look it up to confirm, but I did have that deja vu feeling the entire time that I was reading the play.
 The final play, "Subtle Bodies", has a direct time in to the dream world which is so prevalent in Barker's later works.
 It is a commonality between the two times which just shows how much of an influence it was upon Barker's writings, past and present.

 Fountain Society by Wes Craven